mlochbaum/Singeli/doc/interpreter.md

 Wait, I need `include 'arch/iintrinsic/basic'` to use `vec_make`!
 I'm using the file for x86 here because that's what my computer is, but there's `arch/neon_intrin/basic` for ARM too.
 It has the `vec_make` function to make a register with type `[4]u32` from four `u32` parameters, and it also defines basic arithmetic and logic for us which is good because we're going to need them!

 But it doesn't have anything to store every part of the register to a different place, like `each{store{., i, .}, d, f0}` does!
-And I mean, a CPU can do this, it's called a scatter instruction, but it's not really good to use.
+And I mean, some CPUs can do this, it's called a scatter instruction, but it's not really good to use.
 Because of the way memory architecture works it's just a bunch of requests piled into one instruction.

 The only way to get the most out of a store instruction is to store four values all next to each other—but the way we compute them only ever gives us four that are separated!
 It's not as bad as it sounds though.
 What we do is keep four vectors *of* four values each, and then—remember `flip`?
 Well there's no `flip` instruction but there's a sequence of instructions for it, and also it turns out there's a weird macro thing for exactly the one we need!